aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Part 3: npm modules

+We're going to pull out the the utils library into its own repo to get it ready for publishing

 1. go to your personal github account and create a new repo: "[your name]-utils" - select "Node" for .gitignore and AGPL v3 for license.
 2. git clone you new repo and change directory into it (git clone; cd).